Termination of employment in Argentina: Concept and classification

-Legal regime in Argentina.
+Legal regime in Argentina

-The reform of the Argentine Constitution in 1957 established in Article 14 bis the right of employees to be protected against arbitrary termination.
-Although protective laws had already been enacted before that date, the reform not only gave doctrinal support to such laws, but also increased the powers of the judges to control the measures that complied with the constitutional mandate, thus allowing them to invalidate them in extreme cases, as will be analyzed in the corresponding section.
+The 1957 reform of the Argentine Constitution introduced Article 14 bis, giving employees the right to protection against unfair dismissal.
+Before 1957, protective laws already existed, but the reform strengthened these laws and gave judges more power to enforce them, even allowing judges to overturn dismissals in extreme cases.

-In Argentina there existed for bank and insurance company employees a system of absolute stability in which the employee had the right to continue receiving their remunerations until he retired, unless there was a termination with just cause.
-This system was declared unconstitutional by the Supreme Court of Justice and was later repealed.
+In Argentina, bank and insurance employees once had a system of absolute job stability, allowing them to keep earning their salaries until retirement unless they were fired for a valid reason.
+However, the country's Supreme Court later declared this system unconstitutional, and it was repealed.

-The system in force for the generality of employees, which has as its main antecedent in Law 11729 of 1932, is of relative stability, that is, in case of termination they are only entitled to receive an indemnity.
-The exception are the union representatives, for whom there is a system of absolute stability, which is analyzed in the corresponding section.
+Most employees in Argentina now have a system of relative stability, introduced by Law 11729 in 1932.
+This means they only receive compensation if dismissed.
+The exception is union representatives, who still have absolute job stability, discussed in another section.

 Stability due to union activity

 Staff delegates, internal commissions and similar bodies exercising their functions in the workplace, as well as employees who, due to occupying elective or representative positions in trade union associations with trade union status, in bodies requiring trade union representation, or in political positions in the public authorities, cease to render services for a period of one year as from the end of their term of office (articles 50 and 51 of Law 23551), are entitled to union stability.

 The same benefit is valid for six months for those who apply for a union representation position.
 Employees with union stability can only be terminated if just cause is invoked and there is prior judicial authorization.
 If the termination does not meet these conditions, the affected party may sue for reinstatement in their position, plus the salaries paid during the judicial process.

 If the reinstatement is decided, the judge may impose fines on the employer who does not comply with the final decision.
 The employee, except in the case of a non-elected candidate, may choose to consider the labor relationship terminated by virtue of the employer's decision, placing them in a situation of indirect dismissal, in which case they will be entitled to receive, in addition to severance pay, a sum equivalent to the amount of the remunerations that would have corresponded to them during the remaining term of office and the subsequent year of stability.
 If the employee is a non-elected candidate, they shall be entitled to receive, in addition to the indemnities and the remunerations attributable to the period of stability not yet exhausted, the amount of one more year's remunerations (art.
 52 Law 23551).